 Heart Rate Control

-For adults, 60-100 bpm is considered a normal resting heart rate.
+For adults, 60-100 beats per minute is considered a normal resting heart rate.
 Atrial fibrillation can lead to a resting heart rate of 120 bpm or more.

-“Their heart is running a marathon when they are sitting perfectly still,” said Eskander.
+Patients with AFib may feel like their heart is running a marathon when they are sitting perfectly still.
 Besides being uncomfortable, this can contribute to scarring that increases the risk of heart failure.
 Medication can control the heart rate and keep it in a normal range that matches the level of activity.

 Heart Rhythm Control